Last updated: January 21, 2020

 - What services does the Town provide?
 The Town of Black Earth provides basic services to residences.
 These services include snow removal from Town road and emergency services.
 Sanitary-recycling facilities are available for a fee.

 - What kind of zoning is required?
-Nearly all the undeveloped land in the Town is zoned A-1EX (Exclusive Agriculture) under Dane County zoning regulations.
-Thus rezoning is required for home construction.
-Generally, new homes are zoned RH-1 (Rural Homes, One-Family), although there are a number of different residential zoning districts depending on the scenario.
+Nearly all the undeveloped land in the Town is zoned Farmland Preservation under Dane County zoning regulations.
+Thus, rezoning is required for home construction.
 The Town of Black Earth requires a minimum of one (1) acre of land area to create a residential lot.
 Each rezoning request is considered and decided upon individually.

 Be Aware of Town Development Policies